-- 62. In accordance with the principle of proportionality, the depth of the assessment of the financial soundness of the acquirer should be linked with and proportionate to the nature of the acquirer and the nature of the acquisition.
+- 59. In accordance with the principle of proportionality, the depth of the assessment of the financial soundness of the acquirer should be linked with and proportionate to the nature of the acquirer and the nature of the acquisition.
 In this regard, one should distinguish situations where the acquisition leads to a change in the control of the target financial institution from situations where it does not.
-Even in the latter cases, the assessment of the financial soundness of the acquirer should take into consideration the involvement of the proposed acquirer in the management of the target financial institution. - 63.
+Even in the latter case, the assessment of the financial soundness of the acquirer should take into consideration the involvement of the proposed acquirer in the management of the target financial institution. - 60.
 The assessment of financial soundness will not always be carried out in the same way.
-The characteristics of the proposed acquirer may justify differences in the depth and methods of the analysis by the competent supervisor. - 64.
-The information required for the assessment of the financial soundness of the proposed acquirer will depend on the legal status of the proposed acquirer: for example, whether it is: - · a financial institution subject to prudential supervision, - · a legal entity other than a financial institution, or - a natural person. - 65.
-If the proposed acquirer is a financial institution subject to prudential supervision by another (EEA or equivalent) competent supervisor, the target supervisor should take into account the assessment of the proposed acquirer's financial situation by the acquirer supervisor, together with the documents gathered and transmitted directly by the acquirer supervisor to the target supervisor.
+The characteristics of the proposed acquirer may justify differences in the depth and methods of the analysis by the competent supervisor. - 61.
+The information required for the assessment of the financial soundness of the proposed acquirer will depend on the legal status of the proposed acquirer: for example, whether it is: - a financial institution subject to prudential supervision, - a legal entity other than a financial institution, or - a natural person. - 62.
+If the proposed acquirer is an unsupervised commercial company or a natural person, the target supervisor should require 'full financial information' for a 'full assessment' of the financial soundness of the proposed acquirer. - 63.
+On the other hand, if the proposed acquirer is a financial institution subject to prudential supervision by another (EEA or equivalent) competent supervisor, the target supervisor should take into account the assessment of the proposed acquirer's financial situation by the acquirer supervisor, together with the documents gathered and transmitted directly by the acquirer supervisor to the target supervisor.